Best 20+ New Year’s Vegan Family Meals

 This New Year Eve and day is my first celebration as a Vegetarian, which means no meat of any kind.

-I’ve adapted techniques from Traditional Greek cuisine, my Gastronomy studies and from cuisines around the world.
+I’ve adapted techniques from Traditional Greek cuisine, my Gastronomy studies, and from cuisines around the world.
 I have also cooperated with other Vegan bloggers where I am sharing a few of their recipes.

 The post includes 1.
 Salads, 2.
 Sides, 3.
 Main courses and 4.
 Desserts.
 Hope you enjoy these New Year’s Menu Ideas!

-1. Vegan Holiday Roast — “Are you still wondering what to serve your vegan holiday guests this season?
+1. Vegan Roast Dinner — “Are you still wondering what to serve your vegan holiday guests this season?
 Relax!
 I have the best recipe for a succulent Vegan Holiday Roast that will please Vegan and meat-lovers just the same, and that really embodies the traditional meals”.
 By Seven Roses.

 3. Greek Mpriam — Mpriam is a Traditional Greek Summer dish, consists of a big variety of vegetables, flavored with olive oil, tomato juice and spiced with black pepper, salt, cinnamon, and coriander.
 It is cooked on the wall of a hot oven, where it boils slightly up, then settles down into warm and soft chewiness.
 By Maninio.